verbb/multi-add/README.md

 ## Compatibility

-This plugin has been tested with Craft 2.5 and Craft Commerce 1.0.1187.
+This plugin has been tested with Craft 2.5 and Craft Commerce 1.0.1187 and above.
+It's in use daily on production systems.

 ## Changelog